-Unless noted otherwise, the notes to the fund's portfolio are for the close of the fund's reporting period, which ran from July 1, 2022 through June 30, 2023 (the reporting period).
+Unless noted otherwise, the notes to the fund's portfolio are for the close of the fund's reporting period, which ran from September 1, 2022 through August 31, 2023 (the reporting period).
 Within the following notes to the portfolio, references to "Putnam Management" represent Putnam Investment Management, LLC, the fund's manager, an indirect wholly-owned subsidiary of Putnam Investments, LLC and references to "ASC 820" represent Accounting Standards Codification 820 Fair Value Measurements and Disclosures.

-- Percentages indicated are based on net assets of \$5,450,969,285. - [†] This security is non-income-producing. - A This security is restricted with regard to public resale.
-The total fair value of this security and any other restricted securities (excluding 144A securities), if any, held at the close of the reporting period was \$-. - This security, in part or in entirety, was pledged and segregated with the custodian for collateral on certain derivative contracts at the close of the reporting period.
-Collateral at period end totaled \$4,338,650 and is included in Investments in securities on the Statement of assets and liabilities (Notes 1 and 8). - F This security is valued by Putnam Management at fair value following procedures approved by the Trustees.
-Securities are classified as Level 3 for ASC 820 based on the securities' valuation inputs (Note 1). - Affiliated company (Note 5).
-The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period. - R Real Estate Investment Trust.
+- Percentages indicated are based on net assets of \$611,697,073. - † This security is non-income-producing. - A This security, in part or in entirety, was pledged and segregated with the custodian for collateral on certain derivative contracts at the close of the reporting period.
+Collateral at period end totaled \$213,024 and is included in Investments in securities on the Statement of assets and liabilities (Notes 1 and 9). - d Affiliated company.
+See Notes 1 and 5 to the financial statements regarding securities lending.
+The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period. - L Affiliated company (Note 5).
+The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period. - P This security was pledged, or purchased with cash that was pledged, to the fund for collateral on certain derivative contracts.
+The rate quoted in the security description is the annualized 7-day yield of the fund at the close of the reporting period. - R Real Estate Investment Trust. - s Security on loan, in part or in entirety, at the close of the reporting period (Note 1).